MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/windows-8-10.md

     ![Image of selecting platform, and providing an identifier and version](create-an-application.png)

-2. Click on the **Get Starter Code** tile and select to download the Windows 10 UWP Starter Code.
+2. Click on the **Get Starter Code** tile and select to download Windows 8.1 or Windows 10 Starter Code.

     ![Image of downloading a sample application](download-sample-application.png)